A couple sitting at a dining table compares their printed utility bill with the same bill online.

 2. Go to View and Pay My Bill.

-2. Account summary shows your previous balance and payment, plus current charges.
+2. The Account Summary section shows your previous balance and payment, plus any current charges.

-Our rates are regulated and approved by the California Public Utilities Commission (CPUC).
-The Current Charges on your bill are based on four components:
+Rates are regulated and approved by the California Public Utilities Commission (CPUC).
+The Current Charges section on your bill is based on three components multiplied by the number of units of natural gas you used, plus taxes and fees:

-2. Gas Transportation Cost – the cost to deliver natural gas.
+6. Gas Transportation Charge – the cost to deliver your natural gas.

-3. Gas Commodity – the cost of natural gas purchased by SoCalGas on behalf of its customers.
+7. Gas Commodity Charge – the cost of natural gas purchased by SoCalGas on behalf of its customers.

 What Determines the Commodity Cost?